Bethany History

 -

-May 4 – A service of recognition for Bethany Baptist Church by the Ottawa Baptist Association and the Baptist Convention of Ontario and Quebec (now CBOQ).
+May 4 – Service of recognition by the Ottawa Baptist Association and the Baptist Convention of Ontario and Quebec.
 Congregation has grown to 38 worshippers.

 1954

-- April 21 – A Constitution is adopted, a Men’s Fellowship group formed, and the first Christian Education Committee is organized.
-A “Brick Committee” is also appointed to arrange for a brick facing on the church building.
-This work is completed by the fall.
+- April 21 – A Constitution is adopted, a Men’s Fellowship group formed, and the first Christian Education Committee organized.

 1957

-- January 28 – A Building Committee is appointed and a Building Fund established to build a church adjacent to the Chapel on Baseline Road.
-A Group Committee is formed under the Boy Scouts of Canada and a Wolf Cub Pack is established and designated the 82nd Ottawa Group.
+- January 28 – A Building Committee is appointed and a Building Fund established.
+A Wolf Cub Pack is established as the 82nd Ottawa Group.

 1958